raishaldhawan23/Sonic-Hub-Innovations--Database-Project-SQL-NOSQL-/README.md

 - Hypothesis Testing: Validate the relationship between audience engagement metrics and revenue through regression analysis, helping Sonic Hub make data-driven decisions.

 ## Getting Started
 To run this project, ensure that both SQL Server and MongoDB are set up.
-Required Python libraries include pandas, matplotlib, and seaborn for data analysis and visualization.
+Python libraries that are required include Pandas, Numpy, Matplotlib, and Pymongo for data analysis and visualization.
 You can install these via:

 <pre>
-  bash
-  pip install package
+  pip install pandas Numpy Pymongo Matplotlib
 </pre>

 This system offers Sonic Hub Studios an innovative solution for managing its data, supporting strategic decisions and enhancing client satisfaction through personalized music experiences.